 Students may be retained at the same grade level if they require more time to reach the level of achievement necessary for promotion.
-Retention decisions are made by the Head Administrator in close communication with the classroom teacher, parent and Student Support Team.
+Retention decisions are made by the Head of Academics and the Director in close communication with the classroom teacher, parent and Student Support Team.